ajokela/retro-z80-emulator/README.md

 - **IM 1** - Manually simulated (RST 38H) for 8251-based ROMs
 - **IM 2** - Supported via rz80 crate

-## Caveats

-**High-speed output loops**: Programs with tight infinite loops that produce continuous output (e.g., `10 PRINT "HELLO": GOTO 10`) may appear unresponsive in the TUI.
-The emulated Z80 runs at 30+ MHz, producing thousands of output lines per second, which overwhelms the TUI's ~60 FPS refresh rate and terminal buffer.
-The emulator is still running correctly.

-Workarounds:
-- Press `-` repeatedly to reduce emulation speed (`cycles_per_frame`)
-- Add delays in your program (e.g., `FOR I=1 TO 1000: NEXT I`)
-- Use the passthrough emulator (`retroshield`) instead of the TUI for such programs

 ## Included ROMs